-At the end of 2022, FW Cook presented to the Compensation Committee a comparison of proposed 2023 base rate of salary, projected bonus, long-term incentives and total direct compensation (defined as total cash compensation plus the value of long-term incentives) of our named executive officers against the 25th, median and 75th percentiles of similar positions in general industry survey data from a third-party provider.
-For Mr. Mathew, Mr. Grau and Mr. Olsen, a comparison of projected 2023 compensation against the 25th, median and 75th percentiles of actual 2021 peer group compensation (the most recent peer compensation data available at the time) was also presented.
+In January 2024, FW Cook presented to the Compensation Committee a comparison of the proposed 2024 base rates of salary, projected bonus, long-term incentives and total direct compensation (defined as total cash compensation plus the value of long-term incentives) of our named executive officers against the 25th, median and 75th percentiles of similar positions in general industry survey data from a third-party provider.
+For Mr. Mathew and Mr. Sirota, a comparison of projected 2024 compensation against the 25th, median and 75th percentiles of actual 2022 peer group compensation (the most recent peer compensation data available at the time) was also presented.
 Compensation of Mr. Mathew was compared to chief executive officers in the survey and at the peer companies.
-Compensation of Mr. Grau, the Company's former CFO, was compared to chief financial officers in the survey and at the peer group companies.
-Compensation of Mr. Olsen, the Company's Executive Vice President, General Counsel and Secretary at the time, was compared to general counsels in the survey and at the peer group companies.
-Compensation of Ms. Schmidt, the Company's Executive Vice President, Human Resources, was compared to top human resources executive roles in the survey.
+Compensation of Mr. Sirota was compared to chief financial officers in the survey and at the peer group companies.
+Compensation of Mr. Olsen was compared to top legal executive roles in the survey.
+Compensation of Ms. Schmidt was compared to top human resources executive roles in the survey.

 The Compensation Committee set a general guideline for target total direct compensation for named executive officers at or near the median of the market data.
-Individual pay levels may exceed or fall below the median of the peer group, as the Compensation Committee deems appropriate, based on a number of factors including an executive's experience, skills, and level of responsibility.
+Individual pay levels may exceed or fall below the median of the peer group, as the Compensation Committee deems appropriate, based on a number of factors including an executive's experience, skills and level of responsibility.